 This third edition of the classic "how-to" guide incorporates recent changes in policies and procedures of the NIH, with particular emphasis on the role of the Internet in the research proposal process.
 Completely revised and updated, it reveals the secrets of success used by seasoned investigators, and directs the reader through the maze of NIH bureaucracies.
 In addition to providing a detailed overview of the entire review process, the book also includes hundreds of tips on how to enhance proposals, excerpts from real proposals, and extensive Internet references.
 This book is essential to all scientists involved in the grant writing process.

-Graduate students, post-doctoral fellows, and researchers in all scientific disciplines.
+Graduate students, post-doctoral fellows, and researchers in all scientific disciplines

 - 10th June 2002

 - Academic Press

 - eBook ISBN:

 Emeritus Professor, Keck School of Medicine, University of Southern California, U.S.A.